precice/calculix-adapter/docs/adapter-calculix-supermuc.md

 1. `makefile`: `~/SPOOLES.2.2/Tree/src/makeGlobalLib` contains an error: file `drawTree.c` does not exist and should be replaced by `tree.c`.
 2. Changes to the `Make.inc` file must be done according to the CalculiX install [Manual](http://www.dhondt.de/INST_CCX_2_8_MAC_02_10_2015.pdf), page 16 and 17.

 In installing ARPACK, the HOME directory needs to be specified in the "ARmake.inc" file.
 No changes are necessary for the Makefile.
-To install ARPACK, run "make lib" in the ARPACk directory.
+To install ARPACK, run "make lib" in the ARPACK directory.

 Any problems with the installation of SPOOLES and ARPACK can be searched in the installation [instructions](http://www.dhondt.de/INST_CCX_2_8_MAC_02_10_2015.pdf).